How does homeowners insurance cover fire?

 If there's a fire and you're unable to live in your home, loss of use coverage may pay for an increase in necessary expenses associated with living elsewhere, such as your hotel stay, while your home is being repaired or rebuilt.
 Suppose you typically spend $250 per week on groceries but must now spend $400 dining out.
 Loss of use may cover the $150 difference.

 The National Fire Protection Association suggests placing smoke alarms on every level of your home, inside each bedroom, and outside all sleeping areas.
 Make sure to test the smoke detectors once a month and put a fire escape plan in place for you and your family.
-In case of an actual fire, don't worry about any of your possessions — that's what your insurance is for.
-It's more important that you and your loved ones exit the home safely.
+Get additional tips for fire prevention.

 Protect your home and property against fire with Progressive